knjeru/gSchool_Exercises/_02_html/readme.md

 We want to see the amazing work you've done, so push your code to Github.
 If you're unclear how to do this, follow these steps:

 1. If you haven't done this, you'll need to create a [fork and clone][41] of this repository.
 2. Inside of `_02_html/your-solution`, create a folder with the following naming convention: `[lastName-firstName]`.
+So your folder structure will look like this: `_02_html/your-solution/lastName-firstName`
-3. Inside of this folder, create a file named `index.html`.
+3. Inside of the `lastName-firstName` folder, create a file named `index.html`.
 4. Add to `index.html` the HTML you've written.
-4. Add (`git add .`) and commit your changes (`git commit -m "Include solution for chapter 1`).
+4. Add (`git add -A`) and commit your changes (`git commit -m "Include solution for chapter 1`).
 5. Push your changes to your fork: `git push origin master`
-6. Submit a [pull request][41].
+6. Submit a [pull request][42].
 Github will send us a notification of your request once it's submitted.

 > Here is a great thorough walk-through of this process of submitting a Pull Request: [http://www.codenewbie.org/blogs/how-to-make-a-pull-request](http://www.codenewbie.org/blogs/how-to-make-a-pull-request)